New Hanover County Schools

 Business Partner Responsibilities:

-- Provide mentorship & supervision in a safe, on-site environment
+• Provide mentorship and supervision in a safe, on-site environment

-- Complete two performance evaluations (midpoint & final)
+• Complete two student performance evaluations (midpoint and final)

 Why Apply for a CORE Internship?